tsgates/arch-wiki-markdown/wiki/ATI.md

 This will tell the fbcon to map itself to the /dev/fb1 framebuffer dev and not the /dev/fb0, that in our case exist on the wrong graphics card.

-> Some 3D applications show textures as all black or crash

-You might need texture compression support, which is not included with the open source driver.
-Install libtxc_dxtn (and lib32-libtxc_dxtn for multilib systems).

 > 2D performance (e.g. scrolling) is slow

 If you have problem with 2D performance, like scrolling in terminal or